qloudable/qloudable-help/create-traininglab-help.md

 To get an embed URL, go to your video hosted on the web and select the option to "Share" or "Embed."
 Then, copy the URL from the embed code.
 (Example: "https://www.youtube.com/embed/Ngva0OUP_UU")

 ## Settings
-In this section, you can select a project to manage this Stack solution template.
+In this section, you will add and configure advanced details about your Stack solution.
+Keep in mind that the settings here can affect how your Stack deploys and what your users will experience.

 **Note:** Projects help manage and maintain Stacks, which are deployed and built using [Terraform](https://www.terraform.io/intro/index.html) templates.
 To learn more about what Terraform templates are and how they work, please [visit this web page](https://www.terraform.io/intro/index.html).
 For examples of Terraform templates designed for Stack deployments, please contact Qloudable support.